nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. **Trying To Modify Data Files?**
    - **Don't** modify the data files in the `data` folder
-   - Doing so may result in unexpected behaviour when using VolunSync
+   - Doing so may result in unexpected behaviour when using VolunSync, such as the app crashing
    - You may lose your data permanently

 These known issues are actively being worked on, and we are continuously improving VolunSync to provide a better experience.
 Please stay tuned for future updates!